 Serbian transfer-pricing rules are based on the concept that an arm's length price should be charged in transactions with related parties, whether domestic or foreign.
 Parties are related where one exercises or is able to exercise control or significant influence over the other, or where the same person is or is able to do so over both.
-Ownership of a majority of shares is considered to confer control.
-Significant influence exists where one party holds more than 50% or individually the greatest proportion of votes in the other party's management bodies.
-From 2013, the threshold for control or significant influence is lowered to 25%.
+Ownership of 25% or more of shares is considered to confer control.